MicrosoftDocs/win32/desktop-src/xaudio2/how-to--load-audio-data-files-in-xaudio2.md

 ---
-Description: 'This topic describes the steps to populate the structures required to play audio data in XAudio2.' ms.assetid: 'caeb522e-d4f6-91e2-5e85-ea0af0f61300'
+Description: This topic describes the steps to populate the structures required to play audio data in XAudio2. ms.assetid: caeb522e-d4f6-91e2-5e85-ea0af0f61300
-title: 'How to: Load Audio Data Files in XAudio2'
+title: How to Load Audio Data Files in XAudio2 ms.date: 05/31/2018 ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # How to: Load Audio Data Files in XAudio2